What is a Dremel Tool?

 - Attachments: Dremel Multi Chuck, Dremel Collet Nut Kit, Dremel Right Angle attachment, arbors, mandrels and adaptors

 - Polishing Abrasives: Brushes, wheels, abrasive stones, mini rubber silicone polishers, silicone pin polishers, rubber polishers, radial bristle discs...

 - Abrasive Stones

-So whatever project you are doing and whatever material you are working with there is a burr or a tool that you can use with your new found friend, the fantastic Dremel 3000.
+So whatever project you are doing and whatever material you are working with, there is a burr or tool you can use with your newfound friend, the fantastic Dremel 3000.

 This is just an introduction to what this tool can do, pick up yours and get experimenting!